trumpetrhapsody/addon-seerr/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Request management and media discovery tool for the Plex ecosystem.

 ## About

 [Seerr] is a free, open-source request management and media discovery tool for Jellyfin, Plex, and Emby.
 The unified evolution of Overseerr and Jellyseerr.